All the Danish chairs at the Designmuseum Danmark

 If the Masters of Modernism, from the already mentioned Mies van der Rohe to Le Corbusier, fostered the success of chromed steel as a furniture material, Scandinavian designers revolutionized the design of wood chairs, as Alvar Aalto started doing in the ’30s with the bent plywood Paimio Chair.

-In the following decade, Aalto’s bentwood furniture greatly influenced the work of other designers, both in Europe and the United States, from Eero Saarinen to Charles and Ray Eames – who developed chairs with a structure made in metal, and seat and back made in bent plywood (Organic Chair, 1940, and LCW, 1945) -, to Denmark’s Arne Jacobsen, who firstly designed the Ant Chair (1952), made of a single plywood shell supported by three tubular steel legs, and then the famous Series 7.
+In the following decade, Aalto’s bentwood furniture greatly influenced the work of other designers, both in Europe and the United States, from Eero Saarinen to Charles and Ray Eames – who developed chairs with a structure made of metal, and seat and back made in bent plywood (Organic Chair, 1940, and LCW, 1945) -, to Denmark’s Arne Jacobsen, who first designed the Ant Chair (1952), made of a single plywood shell supported by three tubular steel legs, and then the famous Series 7.

 The Danish furniture industry, which greatly developed during the Fifties and Seventies, is highly recognized for the strict collaboration between designers and manufacturers, as well as for being the epitome of a long-lasting woodcarving culture, made of extreme attention to materials and the environment.

-Hans Wegner, CH24 Y chair, 1949
+Hans Wegner, CH24 Y chair, 1949.
+Photo Pernille Klemp, courtesy of Designmuseum Danmark

 The bentwood shell chairs designed by Saarinen, Eames e Jacobsen would influence the design of subsequent plastic chairs; with an intermediate passage marked by the use of fiberglass we see in the celebrated Chaise by the Eameses (1948), the first version of the Elephant stackable stool by Sori Yanagi (1954), and the Tulip chair by Saarinen (1955).

-The advent of plastic polymers made the manufacturing of one-piece shells, initially modeled over a metal support, much easier, thus freeing designers to investigate new chair forms.
+The advent of plastic polymers made the manufacturing of one-piece shells, initially modeled over metal support, much easier, thus freeing designers to investigate new chair forms.

-The possibilities offered by the introduction of new types of, increasingly lighter and stronger, polymeric materials would lead, in the late 1960s, to the creation of audacious one-piece chairs, such as the Panton Chair – lightweight, stackable, colored, and fluid-shaped -, designed by the Danish designer Verner Panton in 1960 and released on the market in 1967, after a long technical development.
+The possibilities offered by the introduction of new types of, increasingly lighter and stronger, polymeric materials would lead, in the late 1960s, to the creation of audacious one-piece chairs, such as the Panton Chair – lightweight, stackable, colored, and fluid-shaped -, designed by the Danish designer Verner Panton in 1960 and released on the market in 1967 after a long technical development.

 The Danish Chair.
 An International Affair

-Taking the cue from this fascinating history, in December 2016, the Designmuseum Danmark in Copenhagen has added a new thematic section to its permanent exhibition.
+Taking the cue from this fascinating history, in December 2016, the Designmuseum Danmark in Copenhagen added a new thematic section to its permanent exhibition.
 The section, entitled The Danish Chair, An International Affair, focuses on how chair design has become a world-recognized hallmark of Denmark.

 The new gallery has been conceived as a contemporary cabinet of curiosities, aimed to present at its best the evolution of this type of furniture during the 20th century.